fastrgv/Asud/README.md

 * The last 10 view-toggles are mutually exclusive: activating one deactivates others.
 * Linked-Pairs (l-key): each digit might have multiple chains that are cycled thru in order;
 	(you can make a quick exit by pressing a different view-toggle key).
 * Key-Cell test (k-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
 If so, the hypothetical singles are shown in Blue and resulting empty cells in Blue outline.
+Deleted digits are shown in Orange.
 * Digit-Doubles (d-key) shows houses with only 2 aligned, like-digits.
 Row/Col shows rows and columns with digit-doubles, while Box shows boxes with digit-doubles.
 Each of these modes highlight the doubles in red, any [assertable] singles in Green, and removable candidates in cyan.

 * xCycles looks for contradictory inference chains.
 Shows only the first found.
 If found, the first cell in the chain is responsible for the contradiction, so is shown in Cyan as being deletable.
 If not found, it then searches for consistent chains with deletable cells that see two colors.